Sobański Palace

 The Sobański Palace (Polish: Pałac Sobańskich w Guzowie) is a Renaissance Revival palace built in 1880 and located in Guzów, Żyrardów County, Mazovian Voivodeship, Poland.
-The palace served as a residence of such prominent Polish noble families as Potoccy, Ogińscy, and Sobańscy.
+The palace served as a residence of such prominent Polish noble families as Potocki, Ogiński, and Sobański.

 History

 18th century

 The ducal domain of Guzów goes back to the Late Middle Ages and its owner, Siemowit IV, Duke of Masovia.
 In the second half of the 18th-century, a fortuitous marriage to Paula, née Szembek, widow of Jan Prosper Potocki, enabled nobleman Andrzej Ogiński to receive the estate in her dowry.
 They were the parents of a daughter and of noted composer Michał Kleofas Ogiński.
 The palace is the birthplace of the composer.
 Andrzej Ogiński built a brick manorial complex in Late baroque style on the Guzów site.

 After the third partition of Poland it became the property of the Prussian state, but handed to minister, baron Karl Georg von Hoym for his services.
 He in turn decided to sell it back to its erstwhile owner, the widow Ogińska, when her first-born son, Feliks Łubieński stepped in with the offer of his two estates in exchange for Guzów.
 It was accepted.
 He and his immediate family owned the estate till the 1840s.
 In 1842 Henryk Lubienski got into severe financial difficulties that resulted in the estate being auctioned off in 1856 to recover debts.